 In the meantime, here is a bit of what happened this week that caught my eye:

 - Consent Decree Signed with Ranbaxy – A consent decree was filed by the U.S. Department of Justice resulting an injunction against generic manufacturer Ranbaxy addressing current good manufacturing practice (CGMP) as well as data integrity issues in India and CGMP issues at its U.S. facility located in Gloversville, New York, now closed.
 The company will have to achieve compliance with third party audits to confirm.
 The decree creates provisions for liquidated damages, among other things.

 - FDA Approves First Once Weekly Diabetes Treatment – Amylin Pharmaceuticals announced today that the FDA has approved Bydureon (extended release exenatide) as the first once weekly treatment for diabetes.
 Bydureon is a glocagon-like peptide-1 (GLP-1) receptor agonist that is indicated in addition to diet and exercise to improve glycemic control in adults with Type 2 diabetes.
 Bydureon uses proprietary technology from Alkermes to provide the controlled release of exenatide.
-In addition to the company’s press release on the approval, there is also a link to a multi-media release complete with video.
+In addition to the a multi-media release complete with video.

 - FDA Approves Treatment for Advanced Kidney Cancer – Pfizer’s Inlyta (axitinib) was approved this week by FDA for the treatment of advanced kidney cancer – the seventh kidney cancer drug to be approved since 2005.
 According to the company release, Inlyta is indicated for use after failure of one prior systemic therapy.
 Inlyta is a kinase inhibitor designed to selectively inhibit VEGF receptors 1, 2, and 3 that influence tumor grown and is an oral therapy.